Register for the N1MM+ Forum

 - Post your message at the top of the message thread and include the whole thread.
 It saves us a lot of time researching problems if you follow this rule.

 - Above all, remember that you are going before 4,000 people with your posting.
 Take some time to prepare what you are going to say, rather than just dash off some half-baked post.
-I’ll never forget what Mrs. Peoples, my high school English teacher said about one of my error filled papers, “If you didn’t bother to read this, why should I?”… Same thing applies here.
+I’ll never forget what Mrs. Poplin, my high school English teacher said about one of my error filled papers, “If you didn’t bother to read this, why should I?”… Same thing applies here.
 If you want help, demonstrate your willingness to do your part of the work.

 Tom – N1MM